 - B.A. in American Studies, 1983, University of California at Santa Cruz.

-- September 2011 – present: Senior Editor, Institute for Social and Preventive Medicine, University of Bern, Switzerland.
+- September 2011 – present: Scientific Editor, Institute for Social and Preventive Medicine, University of Bern, Switzerland.

-- February 2006 – present: independent scholar and freelance writer.
+- February 2006 – present: independent editor, scholar and freelance writer.

 - July 1996 – January 2006: Professor of Humanities, Arizona International College, University of Arizona, Tucson.
 Affiliate faculty member in Comparative Culture and Literary Studies and Women’s Studies.

 - 1995: Lecturer, Graduate Institute of Liberal Studies, Wesleyan University, Middletown, CT

 - 1992-1993: Adjunct Assistant Professor, American Studies Program, Women’s Studies Program, George Mason University, Fairfax, VA